- About SGSP

 The full policy and procedures can be viewed at OSU International Travel Policy 1-0132.

-While requests for US travel is processed on the online AIRS system, international travel requests must be processed by paper using the Out-of-State Travel Request and Airline Ticket Requisition Form.
+While requests for US travel is processed on the online AIRS system, international travel requests must be processed by paper using the Out-of-Country Travel Request and Airline Ticket Requisition Form.

 Once the completed form has been signed by the traveler and two appropriate departmental supervisors, the form is submitted to the School of Global Studies and Partnerships (SGSP) in 107 Wes Watkins Center.
 TO AVOID THE FORM BEING RETURNED TO YOU NOT PROCESSED, please make sure to specify the purpose of your travel, cities to be visited during your trip and the dates when you are going to be in each city.
 It is important that the dates and cities be specified to comply with insurance and security regulations.
 If the traveler is taking personal time right before or after the official OSU travel please make note of it on the travel request.
 We do not need to know the specifics of the traveler’s personal time but we do need to know the traveler is still abroad should an emergency occur.